websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/maintaining-a-liferay-dxp-installation/patching-liferay/uninstalling-patches.md

 # Uninstalling Patches

-After you install a patch, you may determine that you're not ready for the patch and decide to restore your installation to a previous patch level.
-Here you'll learn how to:
+After you install a patch, you may decide to restore your installation to a previous patch level.
+Here you'll learn how to

 * Uninstall Patches
 * Revert (uninstall) all patches at once.